 4. Mason Rudolph – Quarterback, Oklahoma State

-Rudolph (638 passing yards, 6 TD, 0 INT, 72.6% completion percentage) has posted gaudy numbers, albeit while facing not so formidable foes in Tulsa and South Alabama.
+Rudolph (638 passing yards, 6 TD, 0 INT, 72.6% completion percentage) has posted gaudy numbers.
+Still, this is while facing not so formidable foes in Tulsa and South Alabama.
 With Pitt on the road and #20 TCU to follow, it will be interesting to see where he is statistically as October approaches.

 5. Saquon Barkley – Running Back, Penn State